Kansas Jayhawks: Origins of "Jayhawk"

 The name "Jayhawk" comes from the Kansas Jayhawker militias during the Bleeding Kansas era of the American Civil War.
-The term became part of the lexicon of the Missouri-Kansas border in about 1858, during the Kansas territorial period, as these militia groups began to grow in Kansas.
+The term became part of the lexicon of the Missouri–Kansas border in about 1858, during the Kansas territorial period, as these militia groups began to grow in Kansas.

-Another historian of the territorial period described the Jayhawkers as bands of men that were willing to fight, kill, and rob for a variety of motives, including defense against pro-slavery "Border Ruffians", abolition of slavery, driving pro-slavery settlers from Kansas Territory and their claims of land, Christianity, revenge, or plunder and personal profit.
+A historian of the territorial period described the Jayhawkers as bands of men that were willing to fight, kill, and rob for a variety of motives, including defense against pro-slavery "Border Ruffians", abolition of slavery, driving pro-slavery settlers from Kansas Territory and their claims of land, Christianity, revenge, or plunder and personal profit.

 In September 1861, the town of Osceola, Missouri, was burned to the ground by Jayhawkers during the Sacking of Osceola.
 On the 150th anniversary of that event in 2011, the town asked the University of Kansas to remove the Jayhawk as its mascot; although, the university refused.

 Over time, proud of their state's contributions to the end of slavery and the preservation of the Union, Kansans embraced the "Jayhawker" term.
 The term came to be applied to people or items related to Kansas.
 When the University of Kansas fielded their first football team in 1890, like many universities at that time, they had no official mascot.
 They used many different independent mascots, including a pig.
 During the 1890s, the team was referred to as the Jayhawkers by the student body.
 Over time, the name was gradually supplanted by its shorter variant, and KU's sports teams are now almost exclusively known as the Jayhawks.
 The Jayhawk appears in several Kansas cheers, most notably, the "Rock Chalk, Jayhawk" chant in unison before and during games.
 In the traditions promoted by KU, the jayhawk is said to be a combination of two birds, "the blue jay, a noisy, quarrelsome thing known to rob other nests; and the sparrow hawk, a stealthy hunter."